Competition on "Evolutionary Computation in MultiLabel Adversarial Examples" at the 2026 IEEE World Congress

 and has been one of the core technological engines that drives the progress of human society.

-AI replaces repetitive labor through automation, and breaks through the boundaries of human cognition.
+AI replaces repetitive labor through automation, and breaks through

 However, much work has demonstrated that AI models are faced with some serious security and privacy threats, such as adversarial examples.

-Adversarial examples -- carefully crafted inputs that mislead AI systems -- pose significant threats to the reliability and safety of these models.
+Adversarial examples—carefully crafted inputs that mislead AI systems—pose significant threats to the reliability and safety of these models.

 By investigating the adversarial examples and developing efficient